I know your burning backlink question.

-When you write articles for other websites, don’t do it just for the purpose of getting a link in the author bio.
+When you write guest posts for other websites, don’t do it just for the purpose of getting a link in the author bio.

 Here are some tips to scale your guest posting technique:

-Nofollow links are great.
+- Nofollow links are great.
 Not for SEO, but for traffic and to get more followers on social media.

-Always link to your social media accounts in the author bio of your articles.
+- Always link to your social media accounts in the author bio of your articles.

-This is a screenshot with the direct visits received over the last month from an article I wrote for a popular website.
+This is a screenshot with the direct visits received over the last month from an article I wrote for a popular website:

-This time, I am showing you the results over the last few months so you can see that guest posting is a long term method to drive traffic.
+This time, I’m showing you the results over the last few months so you can see that guest posting is a long-term method to drive traffic.
 The results are even greater this time.

-Why the two examples I just shared were successful?
-Because I followed all the rules, mentioned above.
+Why were the two examples I just shared successful?
+Because I followed all the rules mentioned above.

 Don’t leave footprints on your backlinks

-Don’t use the same description for your website all over the web.
+- Don’t use the same description for your website all over the web.

-Make all your links look natural and untraceable.
+- Make all your links look natural and untraceable.

 The best links to your website are the ones coming from real websites, with good content and lots of social media shares.

-I won’t insist on a specific link building method, because what works for me, might not work for you.
-This is the reason, why, at the beginning of the article I said you should do your own tests and decide what’s best for your website.
+I won’t insist on a specific link building method.
+What works for me might not work for you.
+This is the reason why, at the beginning of the article, I said you should do your own experiments and decide what’s best for your website.

-You can also check what your competitors are doing in terms of SEO, and if their strategy works, try to build the same links.
+You can also check out what your competitors are doing in terms of SEO, and if their strategy works, try to build the same links.

 - Guest posts on related websites

-- Build links with Infographics
+- Build links with infographics